Nberton/OpenSourceBlog/Lab7.md

 		* First Commit : Initial Commit
 		* Last Commit : Initial commit of JUCE framework for audio plugin

 2\.
-It looks fancier and provides
+It looks fancier and provides more depth of statistics.
+It was way easier
+	to find the first and last commits.

 3\.
 Ran Gource